raypeng/DGBDT/index.md

 machine must communicate with all other machines on every node split for every feature.
-We plan to further optimize our distributed training code by reducing the amount of information each machine needs to send to the root by performing some local computation first.
+We plan to further optimize our distributed training code by reducing the amount of information each machine needs to send to the root by performing some local computation first to get this to scale beyond 2 nodes.

 ## GPU and Hybrid Implementation